SparkOfCode/TINYRadio9/README.md

 The default configuration works with the minimal hardware: just the board and a speaker.
 I will add information about stereo and external volume control or station selector later.
 - Connect external speaker to the corresponding connector
-- Connect pin 6 of the debug connector to GND - on the debug connector, these are pins 6 and 7. **Make sure not to short-circuit the wrong side of the connector, this may destroy your board!!** Pins 6 and 7 are the two pins directly above the reset button:
+- Connect pin 6 of the debug connector to GND - on the debug connector, these are pins 6 and 7. **Make sure not to short-circuit the wrong side of the connector, this may destroy your board!!**
+The right pins (6 and 7) are the two pins directly above the reset button:
 ![Debug Port](images/DebugPort.jpg)
 - Press reset to enable flash mode
 - Build and upload